edrys-labs/documentation/README.md

 ##### `Edrys.getItem(key)`

-Retrieves a stored value from local storage.
+__Retrieves a stored value from local storage.__

+    --{{2}}--
+This function retrieves data that was previously stored in local storage using the specified key.
+It enables modules to access persisted state across browser sessions, ensuring a consistent experience for users within the same classroom and room context.

 ```javascript
 Edrys.getItem("key");